-Consists of (i) 20,158,775 shares of common stock issuable upon the conversion of the Series C redeemable convertible preferred stock directly held by Bain Capital Life Sciences Fund, L.P., or BC LS, and (ii) 2,063,446 shares of common stock issuable upon the conversion of the Series C redeemable convertible preferred stock directly held by BCIP Life Sciences Associates, LP, or BCIP LS and, together with BC LS, the Bain Capital Life Sciences Entities.
-Bain Capital Life Sciences Investors, LLC, whose managers are Jeffrey Schwartz and Adam Koppel, is the ultimate general partner of BC LS and governs the investment strategy and decision-making process with respect to investments held by BCIP LS.
+(1) Consists of (i) 2,288,169 shares of common stock issuable upon the conversion of the Series C redeemable convertible preferred stock directly held by Bain Capital Life Sciences Fund, L.P., or BCLS, (ii) 234,216 shares of common stock issuable upon the conversion of the Series C redeemable convertible preferred stock directly held by BCIP Life Sciences Associates, or BCIPLS, and together with BCLS, the Bain Capital Life Sciences Entities, and (iii) 289,600 shares of common stock issuable upon the conversion of the Series D redeemable convertible preferred stock directly held by BCIPS and (iv) 29,643 shares of common stock issuable upon the conversion of the Series D redeemable convertible preferred stock directly held by BCIPLS.
+Bain Capital Life Sciences Investors, LLC, whose managers are Jeffrey Schwartz and Adam Koppel, is the ultimate general partner of BCLS and governs the investment strategy and decision-making process with respect to investments held by BCIPLS.
 As a result, each of Bain Capital Life Sciences Investors, LLC, Mr. Schwartz and Dr. Koppel may be deemed to share voting and dispositive power over the shares held by the Bain Capital Life Sciences Entities.
 The address of the Bain Capital Life Sciences Entities is c/o Bain Capital Life Sciences, LP, 200 Clarendon Street, Boston, Massachusetts 02116.
-Consists of (i) 5,666,667 shares of common stock issuable upon the conversion of the Series A-1 redeemable convertible preferred stock, (ii) 8,370,685 shares of common stock

-(2) Consists of (i) 5,666,667 shares of common stock issuable upon the conversion of the Series A-1 redeemable convertible preferred stock, (ii) 8,370,685 shares of common stock issuable upon the conversion of the Series B redeemable convertible preferred stock and (iii) 6,148,147 shares of common stock issuable upon the conversion of the Series C redeemable convertible preferred stock, collectively, the Clarus Shares directly held by Clarus Lifesciences III, L.P.
+(2) Consists of (i) 643,208 shares of common stock issuable upon the conversion of the Series A-1 redeemable convertible preferred stock, (ii) 950,134 shares of common stock issuable upon the conversion of the Series B redeemable convertible preferred stock and (iv) 239,433 shares of common stock issuable upon the conversion of the Series D redeemable convertible preferred stock, collectively, the Clarus Shares, directly held by Clarus Lifesciences III, L.P.
 The address for Clarus Lifesciences III, L.P. is 101 Main Street, Suite 1210, Cambridge, Massachusetts 02142.
 Clarus Lifesciences III, L.P. is the record owner of the Clarus Shares.
 Clarus Ventures III GP, L.P. is the sole general partner of Clarus Lifesciences III, L.P.
 Blackstone Clarus III L.L.C. is the sole general partner of Clarus Ventures III GP, L.P.
 The sole member of Blackstone Clarus III L.L.C. is Blackstone Holdings II L.P.
-The sole peneral partner of Blackstone Holdings III GP L.L.C.
-The sole member of Blackstone Holdings III GP L.L.C. is The Blackstone Group Inc. The sole holder of the Class C common stock of The Blackstone Group Inc. is Blackstone Group Management L.L.C.
-Blackstone Group Management L.L.C.
-Blackstone Group Management L.L.C. is the sole blackstone Group Management L.L.C.
-Blackstone Group Management L.
+The sole member of Blackstone Holdings I/II GP L.L.C.
+The sole member of Blackstone Group Management L.L.C. is The Blackstone Group Inc. The sole holder of the Class C common stock of The Blackstone Group Inc. is Blackstone Group Management L.L.C.
+Blackstone Group Management L.L.C. is wholly-owned by Blackstone's senior managing directors and controlled by its founder, Stephen A. Schwarzman.
+Each of such entities and Mr. Schwarzman may be deemed to beneficially own the shares beneficially owned by Clarus Lifesciences III, L.P., but each (other than Clarus Lifesciences III, L.P.) disclaims beneficial ownership of such shares.